soumende1/BehavioralCloning/README.md

 - Randomly altering image brightness (lighter or darker) Using the left/right images is useful to train the recovery driving scenario.
 The horizontal translation is useful for difficult curve handling (i.e. the one after the bridge).

+# Training, Validation and Test

+I splitted the images into train and validation set in order to measure the performance at every epoch.
+Testing was done using the simulator.

+As for training,

+I used mean squared error for the loss function to measure how close the model predicts to the given steering angle for each image.
+I used Adam optimizer for optimization with learning rate of 1.0e-4 which is smaller than the default of 1.0e-3.
+The default value was too big and made the validation loss stop improving too soon.
+I used ModelCheckpoint from Keras to save the model only if the validation loss is improved which is checked for every epoch.